 Bursaries & Finance

-On this page you will find information about any fees associated with studying at Huish as well as details about the financial support available to you.
+On this page you will find information about the Huish experience fee as well as details about financial support available to you, including our travel contribution, a non-means tested bursary available to all students (excluding those supported by the discretionary bursary) and the BFEF grant.

 The Huish Experience Fee is payable by all Level 2 & 3 students on enrolment.
 This fee contributes towards the wider educational experience beyond our statutory requirements.
 This includes additional elements of student support, student welfare, enrichment, IT facilities, trips, visits and extension activities, all of which are accessible and available to all our students.